tailor your degree to what's important to you

 Course Requirements

-- ENVIRON 710 Applied Statistical Modeling for Environmental Management (3 credits)
+- ENVIRON 710 Applied Statistical Modeling for Environmental Management (3 credits, spring year one)

-- ENVIRON 872L Environmental Data Exploration (3 credits)
+- ENVIRON 872L Environmental Data Exploration (3 credits, fall)

 - Choose two of the following:

-- ENVIRON 559 Fundamentals of Geospatial Analysis (4 credits)
+- ENVIRON 559 Fundamentals of Geospatial Analysis (4 credits, fall/spring)

-- ENVIRON 658/A Applied Qualitative Research Methods (3 credits)
+- ENVIRON 658/A Applied Qualitative Research Methods (3 credits, fall)

-- ENVIRON 665 Bayesian Inference in Environment Models (3 credits)
+- ENVIRON 665 Bayesian Inference in Environment Models (3 credits, spring)

-- ENVIRON 716L Modeling for Energy Systems (3 credits)
+- ENVIRON 716L Modeling for Energy Systems (3 credits, fall)

-- ENVIRON 790 Time Series Analysis for Energy Data (3 credits)
+- ENVIRON 797 Time Series Analysis for Energy and Environment Applications (3 credits, spring)

-- ENVIRON 832 Environmental Decision Analysis (3 credits)
+- ENVIRON 832 Environmental Decision Analysis (3 credits, spring)

 Environmental Economics and Policy